 Formerly the station concourse and ticket office, Peacock Alley represents the historic heart of The Caley and is imbued with the peerless style and sophistication of this famous former railway hotel.
 Peacock Alley is the perfect ‘set’ for breakfast, afternoon tea, or elegant evening drinks.

 Waldorf Astoria Edinburgh – The Caledonian is the perfect base to explore Scotland’s capital.
-This iconic hotel is within walking distance of the castle, the Royal Mile, and the Old Town, a UNESCO World Heritage site.
+This iconic hotel is within walking distance of the Castle, the Royal Mile, and the Old Town, a UNESCO World Heritage site.

 2. Kimpton Charlotte Square

 Perched on the edge of a picturesque private garden in the New Town, Kimpton Charlotte Square Hotel blends traditional glamour with the Scotland of today.
 Outside, a classical Georgian exterior stands as an ode to the past, while inside, past the lobby, a glass-topped central courtyard is abuzz with activity as travelers unwind over gin & tonics, local professionals do business, and friends toast special occasions.
-The energy is so fresh and effervescent that you’ll want to bottle it and bring it home—but then again, it feels too distinctly Edinburgh to make sense anywhere else.
+The energy is so fresh and effervescent that you’ll want to bottle it and bring it home, but it feels too distinctly Edinburgh to make sense anywhere else.

 3. The Balmoral, a Rocco Forte hotel